rkkwan/rating-yelp-features/README.md

 ### Metrics
 This is an unsupervised analysis, so the metric of success is getting a sufficiently diverse distribution of sentiment scores / ratings for each restaurant's menu items.
 Comparing the predicted best dishes to Yelp's most reviewed dishes could be a viable metric.

 ### Findings
 * Preliminary analysis features Mon Ami Gabi, the most reviewed restaurant in the dataset with 7968 reviews.
 Most restaurants have less than 100 reviews, so performing the same analysis on such a small sample of reviews may produce unreliable results.
 * SIA was performed at three levels of detail: Review, Sentence, and Chunk.
 Chunks are sentence fragments containing up to 7 words before and after the entity of interest.
 Chunk-level SIA proved have the highest variance of sentiment scores.

 #### Example: Entity of interest is *onion soup*.
-##### Most positive Chunks
+##### Most positive chunks
 ![onion-soup-pos](images/onion-soup-pos.png)

 ##### Most negative chunks
 ![onion-soup-neg](images/onion-soup-neg.png)

 ##### Average sentiment chunks
 ![onion-soup-avg](images/onion-soup-avg.png)

-### Limitations
+### Challenges
+* Determining how many times an entity should be mentioned to have a reliable rating.
 * Sentence fragment extraction is performed on single sentences.
-The sentiment of a multi-sentence fragment like "I got the onion soup.
+The sentiment of a multi-sentence fragment like "I ordered the french onion soup.
 It was delicious." is missed.
+This is a challenge of context, i.e. determining which entity "it" is referring to.
-* Dish-level Sentence fragments may still include sentiments meant for a different entity.
+* Sentence fragments may still include sentiments meant for a different entity.
     * Example sentence: "The onion soup was great, the steak was terrible, the lemon tarte was delicious." will get processed as `"the onion soup was great the steak was terrible the"` instead of `"the onion soup was great"`.
-* Converting sentiment score to stars requires tuning.
+* Converting sentiment score to stars requires fine tuning.
 The current version uniformly distributes the score range `[-1,1]` to discrete stars `[1,5]`.
 In reality a score between `[-1, .1]` could all be 1 star ratings.